Changes in Qualification LPs and Foreign Legal Forms

 2. A stock merger facility (the underlying limited partners can transfer the tax claim to a holding company).

-3. A rollover facility in the case of taxable income from the provision of goods (in Dutch “tbs” situations) (the underlying limited partners can transfer the tax claim on assets they make available).
+3. A rollover facility in the case of taxable income from the provision of (in Dutch “tbs” situations) (the underlying limited partners can transfer the tax claim on assets they make available).

 The law is set to come into effect on 1 January 2025.
 Taxpayers can already invoke the transitional provisions in 2024.
-This provides taxpayers with a few months to prepare for the proposed measures and potentially utilise the transitional facilities.

 It is possible that an open limited CV that is currently subject to corporate income tax has deductible losses.
 The termination of the corporate income tax liability of the open limited CV as of 1 January 2025 means that, in principle, the possibility of loss relief will be lost.
 The Deputy Minister of Finance has indicated that the claim for loss relief may be passed on to the underlying partners if use is made of the carry-over facility referred to under 1.
 In connection with this, a policy statement was published in early 2024.